India I pill tablet in Bangladesh

 The i-Pill Emergency Contraceptive Pill, 1 Tablet is described here:

 One tablet of the i-Pill Emergency Contraceptive Pill contains progestin, a woman’s hormone and a hormone treatment agent.
-The i-Pill Emergency Contraceptive Pill in BD, 1 Tablet is a hormonal contraceptive released by an intrauterine device (IUD) that is used as a single agent in emergency contraception.
+Contraceptive Emergency Pill Tablet is a hormonal contraceptive released by an intrauterine device (IUD) that is used as a single agent in emergency contraception.
 There is numerous i-Pill Emergency Contraceptive Pill, 1 Tablet being used.

 Unintended pregnancy is a pregnancy that occurs either unintentionally while no children or no additional children were sought, or unintentionally when no children or no additional children were wanted.
 Pregnancy can also be mistimed, as in the case of an early-than-expected conception.

 It contains levonorgestrel, which blocks the release of an egg from the ovary (female reproductive cells) or the fertilization of an egg by sperm in i-Pill Emergency Contraceptive Pill, 1 Tablet (male reproductive cells).
-Pregnancy can be prevented by taking one tablet of I Pill Emergency Contraceptive Pill, 1 tab.
-If you are already pregnant, taking the i-Pill Emergency Contraceptive Pill, one Tab will not make you miscarry.
+Pregnancy can be prevented by taking one tablet of Emergency Contraceptive Pill, 1 tab.
+If you are already pregnant, taking the Contraceptive Pill, one Tab will not make you miscarry.

 Within 12 hours of having unprotected intercourse or a contraceptive failure, i-Pill Emergency Contraceptive Pill, 1 Tablet should be taken.
 Oral administration with a glass of water is recommended for this pill.
 Only a medical professional with experience inserting IUDs should do the procedure in a hospital setting.

 If you are allergic to i-Pill Emergency Contraceptive Pill, one capsule, or any of the ingredients, do not take this product.
-Pregnancy can’t be terminated with i Pill Emergency Contraceptive Pill, 1 Tablet Therefore, don’t use it if you’re already pregnant.
+Pregnancy can’t be terminated with one, 1 Tablet Therefore, don’t use it if you’re already pregnant.
 If you plan to breastfeed your child, talk to your doctor before taking i-Pill Emergency Contraceptive Pill, 1 Tab.